volumio/volumio-file-agent/src/Agent/Readme.md

 The adapter uses [`better-sqlite3`](https://www.npmjs.com/package/better-sqlite3) to implement queries and transactions versus the database.

 `better-sqlite3` is a native module (needs a native compile step on install).
 It uses a syncronous approach to I/O with the database and shows a really good performance.
+However its implementation is wrapped by an _async_ interface.